 Ovid’s Hercules in 1497: a Greek hero in the Metamorphoses translation by Giovanni de’ Bonsignori and in his woodcuts

-In the work of Giovanni de’ Bonsignori, particularly in the allegories that accompany the story of Hercules, the hero is purified of every aspect of his personality that, according to Christian morality, could be interpreted in a negative way.
+In the work of Giovanni Bonsignori, particularly in the allegories that accompany the story of Hercules, the hero is purified of every aspect of his personality that, according to Christian morality, could be interpreted in a negative way.
 So even the marital infidelity, arrogance, and violence of Hercules are interpreted in a positive way, as a continuous struggle towards good against the bestiality of theological error or the lust of the devil, which manifests itself in various and changing forms.
-In this rehabilitation of an ambiguous hero, the four woodcuts dedicated to Hercules have the same role; they form a small cycle inside the volume, consisting of Hercules and Achelous with Hercules and Nessus; Hercules against the Amazons; Hercules and Lica with the death of Hercules; the birth of Alcmene.
+In this rehabilitation of an ambiguous hero, the four woodcuts dedicated to Hercules have the same role; they form a small cycle inside the volume, consisting of Hercules and Achelous, the Wedding of Hercules and Hercules and Nessus; Hercules against the Amazons; Hercules and Lichas, Hercules and Philoctetes and the Death of Hercules; the Birth of Alcmene.
 Taken together, they present Hercules as a Christianː the result of a miraculous birth, a winner against the irrationality of evil and one who is taken up into heaven.